Polymorphic light dermatosis

 • Ictus type

-• Lichenoid type (described in the colored population)
+• Lichenoid type (described in the coloured population)

-• Special forms: family variant, found in Indians.
-Juvenile spring eruption (especially ear helices, hands or nose in young men and children in spring).
+• Special forms: Familial variant, occurring in Indians.
+Juvenile spring eruption (esp. ear helices, hands or nose in young men and children in the early part of the year)

-• The first symptoms appear hours to days later.
-However, a manifestation is also possible after several days (cumulative dose).
-Often there is a familiarisation effect (hardening).
-In most cases there is a pronounced itching.
+• First symptoms appear hours to days later.
+However, manifestation is also possible after several days (cumulative dose).
+There is often a habituation effect (hardening) in the course.
+In most cases, there is a pronounced itching.

-• Time course (continuous? intermittent?
+• Time course (continuous?
+Relapsing?
 Depending on the season?
-Age of first manifestation? - e.g. Hidroa vacciniformia or spring perniosis), duration of efflorescence?
-Medication intake?
-Family history?
+Age of first manifestation? - e.g. Hidroa vacciniformia or spring eperniosis), duration of efflorescences?
+Use of medication?
+Familial accumulation?

 • Do skin changes also occur behind glass?
-Indication of triggers by UV-A.
+Indication of triggering by UV-A.

-• Do they occur outdoors, but not behind glass?
-Indication of triggers by UV-B.
+• Do they occur outdoors but not behind glass?
+Indication of triggering by UV-B.

 • In room light?
-Triggered by visible light.
+Triggering by visible light.

-• After which exposure period do the efflorescences occur?
+• After what duration of exposure do the efflorescences develop?

 • Light diagnostics